UBICenter/ubicenter.org/_posts/2021-11-30-mortality-existential-risk-ubi.md

 ---

 Below is a chapter I wrote for the book [*Death And Anti-Death, Volume 18: Fifty Years After Earth Day*](https://www.amazon.com/Death-Anti-Death-18-Fifty-University/dp/1934297348), published in December 2020.
-In it, I argue that poverty alleviation would reduce both mortality and existential risk, and that, among anti-poverty programs, universal basic income has a number of advantages over targeted and in-kind benefits.
+In the chapter, I argue that poverty alleviation would reduce both mortality and existential risk, and that, among anti-poverty programs, universal basic income has a number of advantages over targeted and in-kind benefits.
-I'm posting it on Giving Tuesday both to highlight the work of GiveDirectly, which provides cash transfers to extremely poor people and conducts research on those payments that I cite extensively, and to invite readers to consider tax and benefit policy research as a cause area for effective giving.
+I'm posting it on Giving Tuesday both to highlight the work of [GiveDirectly](https://givedirectly.org), which provides cash transfers to extremely poor people and conducts research on those payments that I cite extensively, and to invite readers to consider tax and benefit policy research as a cause area for effective giving--research like we and our sister nonprofit, [PolicyEngine](https://policyengine.org), conduct.

-_Disclaimer: I founded and currently lead two nonprofits in this space: the [UBI Center](https://ubicenter.org), which researches universal basic income policies, and [PolicyEngine](https://policyengine.org), which builds technology to empower people to understand and change public policy._

-Beyond the information in this chapter, I believe trends in the past year increase the potential of tax and benefit policy as a cause area.
+Beyond the information in this chapter, trends from the past year suggest greater potential for tax and benefit policy as a cause area.
 [GiveWell has said](https://www.givewell.org/international/technical/programs/cash-transfers) that "Cash transfers have the strongest track record we've seen for a non-health intervention," yet governments continue to restrict uses of benefit dollars.
-The US Bipartisan Infrastructure Package, for example, created a \$14 billion broadband subsidy, and the Build Back Better Act would spend \$500 billion on childcare subsidies (double the amount that it would spend on the Child Tax Credit).
+The US Bipartisan Infrastructure Package, for example, created a [\$14 billion broadband subsidy](https://www.fcc.gov/broadbandbenefit), and the Build Back Better Act would spend [\$500 billion on childcare subsidies](https://www.whitehouse.gov/briefing-room/statements-releases/2021/10/28/president-biden-announces-the-build-back-better-framework/) (twice as much as on the Child Tax Credit).
 Both of these programs create _welfare cliffs_, in which higher earnings can leave people worse off due to lost benefits.
 Developing countries enact policies that are similarly flawed, if not worse.